lrc-se/aoc-2022/README.md

 ### Day 18 (Nim)

 Using a generic flood fill algorithm for part 2, with conservative limits.
 It's not the fastest, but it does the job.

+### Day 20 (Nim)

+Nim's built-in doubly-linked ring data structure came in very handy here, together with some more periodic thinking.